YottaDB/YDBDoc/MessageRecovery/errors.rst

 NESTFORMP, Formal parameter list cannot be combined with nested line

-Compile Time Error: This indicates that a line included both a formallist and a nesting level-indicator (.).
+Compile Time Error: This indicates that a line included both a formal list and a nesting level-indicator (.).

 Action: Parameter passing is incompatible with argumentless DO commands.
-Remove the formallist or the level-indicator and reorganize the routine, if appropriate.
+Remove the formal list or the level-indicator and reorganize the routine, if appropriate.

 -----------------------
 NETDBOPNERR